sigsum/sigsum/doc/design.md

 ```

 ### A peek into the details
-TODO: not refactored from here on.

 Our bird's view introduction skipped many details that matter in practise.
 Some
 of these details are presented here using a question-answer format.
 A
 question-answer format is helpful because it is easily modified and extended.

+#### What is the point of having a shard hint?
+Unlike X.509 certificates which already have validity ranges, a checksum does
+not carry any such information.
+Therefore, we require that a claimant selects a
+_shard hint_.
+The selected shard hint must be in the log's _shard interval_.
+A
+shard interval is defined by a start time and an end time.
+Both ends of the
+shard interval are inclusive and expressed as the number of seconds since the
+UNIX epoch (January 1, 1970 00:00 UTC).

+Without sharding, a good Samaritan can add all leaves from an old log into a
+newer one that just started its operations.
+This makes log operations
+unsustainable in the long run because log sizes will grow indefinitely.

+Such re-logging also comes at the risk of activating someone else's rate limits.

+Note that _the claimant's shard hint is not a verified timestamp_.
+The
+submitter should set the shard hint as large as possible.
+If a roughly verified
+timestamp is needed, a cosigned tree head can be used instead.

+#### How is the threat of log spam and poisoning reduced?
+- Relates to: "why not log richer metadata and why not store the opaque data"
+- Relates to: "why we removed identifier field from the leaf"
+- Relates to: domain hint (maybe better as a separate heading)

+#### What are the details for witness cosigning?
+- Relates to: explain `tree-head-latest`, `tree-head-to-sign` and
+`tree-head-cosigned`

 #### What cryptographic primitives are supported?
-The only supported hash algorithm is SHA256.
-The only supported signature
-scheme is Ed25519.
-Not having any cryptographic agility makes the protocol less
-complex and more secure.

-We can be cryptographically opinionated because of a key insight.
-Existing
-signature tools like `gpg`, `ssh-keygen -Y`, and `signify` cannot verify proofs
-of public logging.
-Therefore, _additional tooling must already be installed by
-end-users_.
-That tooling should verify hashes using the log's hash function.
-That tooling should also verify signatures using the log's signature scheme.
-Both tree heads and tree leaves are being signed.

-#### Why not let the data publisher pick their own signature scheme and format?
-Agility introduces complexity and difficult policy questions.
-For example,
-which algorithms and formats should (not) be supported and why?
-Picking Ed25519
-is a current best practise that should be encouraged if possible.

-There is not much we can do if a data publisher _refuses_ to rely on the log's
-hash function or signature scheme.

-#### What if the data publisher must use a specific signature scheme or format?
-They may _cross-sign_ the data as follows.
-1. Sign the data as they're used to.
-2. Hash the data and use the result as the leaf's checksum to be logged.
-3. Sign the leaf using the log's signature scheme.

-For verification, the end-user first verifies that the usual signature from step 1 is valid.
-Then the
-end-user uses the additional tooling (which is already required) to verify the rest.
-Cross-signing should be a relatively comfortable upgrade path that is backwards
-compatible.
-The downside is that the data publisher may need to manage an
-additional key-pair.

 #### What (de)serialization parsers are needed?
-#### What policy should be used?
-#### Why witness cosigning?
-#### Why sharding?
-Unlike X.509 certificates which already have validity ranges, a
-checksum does not carry any such information.
-Therefore, we require
-that the submitter selects a _shard hint_.
-The selected shard hint
-must be in the log's _shard interval_.
-A shard interval is defined by
-a start time and an end time.
-Both ends of the shard interval are
-inclusive and expressed as the number of seconds since the UNIX epoch
-(January 1, 1970 00:00 UTC).

-Sharding simplifies log operations because it becomes explicit when a
-log can be shutdown.
-A log must only accept logging requests that
-have valid shard hints.
-A log should only accept logging requests
-during the predefined shard interval.
-Note that _the submitter's
-shard hint is not a verified timestamp_.
-The submitter should set the
-shard hint as large as possible.
-If a roughly verified timestamp is
-needed, a cosigned tree head can be used.

-Without a shard hint, the good Samaritan could log all leaves from an
-earlier shard into a newer one.
-Not only would that defeat the
-purpose of sharding, but it would also become a potential
-denial-of-service vector.
+#### Are there any privacy concerns?

-#### TODO
+#### Other
-Add more key questions and answers.
-- Log spamming
-- Log poisoning
-- Why we removed identifier field from the leaf
-- Explain `latest`, `stable` and `cosigned` tree head.
-- Privacy aspects
-- How does this whole thing work with more than one log?
+- How does it work with more than one log?
+- What policy should a believer use?
+- Coarse-grained vs fine-grained detectability properties
+- \<insert more topics here\>

 ## Concluding remarks
-Example of binary transparency and reproducible builds.